 A key question is whether safety and liveness are preserved in a PL system with early evaluation gates.
-Figures 5 and 6 show a simplified two-node model for an early evaluation gate.
+Figure 5 and Figure 6 show a simplified two-node model for an early evaluation gate under normal fire and early fire conditions.
 The two nodes, M and T, correspond to the master and trigger C-elements in the early evaluation block in Figure 4.
 The Fi and Fo signals are the feedback input and feedback output, respectively.
-Figure 5 shows a normal fire, where the trigger compute function evaluates to false meaning that the output does not fire until all trigger and master inputs arrive.
-For a normal fire the master node generates the output token, thus, the output is shown connected to the M node.
-Figure 6 shows an early fire in which the trigger compute function evaluates to true causing a token to appear on the output after only the trigger inputs arrive.
-For an early fire the trigger node generates the output token so the output is shown connected to the T-node.
+Figure 5 shows a normal fire, where the trigger function evaluates to false meaning that the output does not fire until all trigger and master inputs arrive.
+The master node generates the output token in the case of a normal fire and thus, the output is shown connected to the M node.